Navigation Course for hikers & adventurers

 Small Group Sizes

-To maximise learning opportunities and to give everyone the chance to get the most out of the courses, most of my group sizes are kept to a maximum of 8.
+To maximise learning opportunities and to give everyone the chance to get the most out of the courses, most of my group sizes are kept to 8-10 people.
 Ah… nice and small!
 There are loads of benefits to this, such as minimising our impact when walking off-track and providing an inclusive, supportive learning environment.

 Day 1 in the classroom breaks down the theory into easy-to-learn steps [Pic: Horizon Guides]